Deguydion/RNAseq_ButterflyBrain_Dionetal./DSG_analysis/README.md

 3: perform the comparisons between the different groups.
 A folder is created for each comparison and we code the treatments by calling them groups 1 and 2, and each reps within treatments are called by a number corresponding to the order they appear in the all_samples.txt file
 4: perform statistics on each comparisons
-The remaining filtering and procesing steps are run in R (see DSG.R).
+The remaining filtering and procesing steps are run in R (see splicing.R).